Posts tagged parkrun

 Completing all Cornwall parkruns

-There are currently 10 parkrun events in present-day Cornwall of which I have completed 1.
+There are currently 10 parkrun events in present-day Cornwall, of which I have completed 1.
 The first was Lanhydrock which started on January 18th 2014 and the newest is The Lost Gardens of Heligan which started on January 17th 2026.
-The name for having completed all parkrun events in the county is CornwALL
+The name for having completed all parkrun events in the county is “CornwALL”.

-The course for Tamar Lakes is in both Cornwall and Devon however the start and finish are on the Cornwall side so I’ve included it here.
+The course for Tamar Lakes is in both Cornwall and Devon; however, the start and finish are on the Cornwall side so I’ve included it here.

 A map of the parkrun events in Cornwall

-The interactive maps below take you to the approximate location for the course, typically the centre of the park.
+• The interactive maps below take you to the approximate location for the course, typically the centre of the park.
 See the course instructions in the parkrun page for each event for specific directions to the start.
-Course maps show the route at the time that I ran it and may have changed since then.

 Eden Project